 White Mountain Apache Tribe Chairman Ronnie Lupe.
 Photo by Tami A. Heilemann - Office of Communications / US Department of the Interior

-The Senate Committee on Indian Affairs is holding a legislative hearing on Wednesday.
-Three bills are on the agenda.
+The Senate Committee on Indian Affairs has added a business meeting to its upcoming schedule.
+Three bills are on the agenda for the meeting next week.
 They follow:

-• S.2959, a bill to amend the White Mountain Apache Tribe Water Rights Quantification Act of 2010 to clarify the use of amounts in a settlement fund set aside for the White Mountain Apache Tribe of Arizona.
+S.2959, a bill to amend the White Mountain Apache Tribe Water Rights Quantification Act of 2010 to clarify the use of amounts in a settlement fund set aside for the White Mountain Apache Tribe of Arizona.
+The committee held a hearing on the bill on June 29.